fraterrisus/dnd5e/README.md

 * Bootstrap 5.0.0b1 (with `popper.js` 2.6)

 ### Installation
+**Note** that there is no authentication anywhere, so you probably should not deploy this outside of a private home network.

 Install ruby 2.7 via the package manager of your choice; I use `rvm`.

 `bundle install` to install ruby libraries.